SeanFobbe/cr-unsc/README.md

 ## Overview

-This code in the [R programming language](https://en.wikipedia.org/wiki/R_(programming_language)) downloads and processes the full set of resolutions, drafts and meeting records rendered by the United Nations Security Council (UNSC) as published by the UN Digital Library under <https://digitallibrary.un.org/> into a rich and structured human- and machine-readable data set.
+This code in the [R programming language](https://en.wikipedia.org/wiki/R_(programming_language)) downloads and processes the full set of resolutions, drafts and meeting records rendered by the United Nations Security Council (UNSC) as published by the [UN Digital Library](https://digitallibrary.un.org/) into a rich and structured human- and machine-readable dataset.
 It is the basis for the **Corpus of Resolutions: UN Security Council (CR-UNSC)**.

 All data sets created with this script will always be hosted permanently open access and freely available at Zenodo, the scientific repository of CERN.
 Each version is uniquely identified with a persistent Digitial Object Identifier (DOI), the *Version DOI*.
 The newest version of the data set will always available via the link of the *Concept DOI*: https://doi.org/10.5281/zenodo.7319781